pronobis/dot/README.md

 dot is a versatile framework for package installation and configuration file management (dot files) for POSIX systems (even with non-POSIX compliant shells, currently, with particular focus on Ubuntu and embedded Linux).
 Designed to support wide range of custom configurations, yet making package and dot file installation clean and easy.
 Offers:

-* modular architecture with modules for specific configuration sets (e.g. public terminal-only configuration, public desktop configuration, private laptop configuration etc.)
+* modular architecture with modules for specific configuration sets (e.g. public console-only configuration, public desktop configuration, private laptop configuration etc.)
 * specifying dependencies between the modules
 * automatic module downloading and updating from git repositories
+* a wide range of tools making typical installation tasks easy
-* configuration sets within modules (called systems) that can be used to specialize environment variables in real time depending on the currently performed task
+* configuration sets within modules (called systems) that can be used to specialize environment variables in real time depending on the current task
 * console GUI menus for bookmarking custom commands that can be customized for each system
+* compatibility with a wide range of shells, e.g. Bash, ZSH, Fish, other POSIX-compliant shells

 Check out the default module provided with this package in `modules/00_defaults` for inspiration.

 ## How it Works?

 The basic idea behind dot is simple.
 You clone the dot repository into a convenient location (e.g. `~/.dot`) and run `install.sh`.
-This will add one line to your `.profile`, `.bashrc`, and `.config/fish/config.fish` files.
+This will add one line to the initialization scripts of each shell:

+* `.profile`
+* `.bashrc`
+* `.zprofile`
+* `.zshrc`
+* `.config/fish/config.fish`

 No other fiels are modified by dot itself.
 Then, you create your own configuration sets in the `modules` sub-folder.
 Each module should be stored in its own git repository.
 The name of the module determines it's priority as it is often the case for Linux `.d` folders.
 Using number prefixes such as `10_dot-module-my` is a good idea.
 Every module placed in the `modules` folder is detected and used automatically.

 ## Module Examples

-The following public modules are available for dot and can be used as an example:
+The following public modules are available for dot and can be used as examples:

 * <https://github.com/pronobis/dot-module-sara-uw>

+Also, check out the default module provided with this package in `modules/00_defaults`.

 ## Building Modules